AngryMaciek/angry-moran-simulator/documentation.md

 * per-sub-population Death Fitness of an individual from a given sub-popualtion
 * Entropy of the distribution of Strategies in the whole population

-Additionally to the *MoranProcess* class the user is equipped with several plotting functions to visualise results of the simulation:
+The *MoranProcess* class is equipped with several plotting methods to visualise results of the simulation:
 * `PlotSize`
 * `PlotAvgBirthPayoff`
 * `PlotAvgDeathPayoff`